hsjoi0214/mushroom_stories/README.md

 ## Validation testing

-Both the HTML and CSS are validated from the Validator links provided by Code Institute.
+Both the HTML and CSS are validated using the Validator links provided by Code Institute.

 ### HTML
 All the pages of the website are checked usign the HTML Checker.